 Hazing is prohibited.
 No student will plan, direct, encourage, aid, or engage in hazing.
-Students who violate this rule will be subject to disciplinary action pursuant to SWWC's Student Discipline policy.
-A complete copy of SWWC's Hazing Prohibition policy can be found on the SWWC website.
+Students who violate this rule will be subject to disciplinary action pursuant to SWWC's "Student Discipline" policy.
+Please see SWWC's "Hazing Prohibition" policy.

 Internet Acceptable Use